Duties & Taxes to U.K. Customs

 Anti-dumping duty can be extremely high and we have seen figures imposed that shoot to way over 50% of the value of the cargo.
 Products such as bikes, steel, and graphite products have had anti-dumping duties imposed on them when imported from China with bicycles the highest percentage (48.5%).
-These are just a few examples of the products in which the EU have imposed this scheme on.
+These are just a few examples of the products in which the E.U. have imposed this scheme.

-EU chiefs, therefore, use the market rates of an economy similarly sized to China, which is becoming harder and harder to find.
-America is regularly selected as the analog market, a decision that has been deemed unfair by many.
-This is due to Americas extremely high labor costs, making it difficult to compare.
+E.U. chiefs, therefore, use the market rates of an economy similarly sized to China, which is becoming harder and harder to find.
+America is regularly selected as the analogue market, a decision that has been deemed unfair by many.
+This is due to Americas extremely high labour costs, making it difficult to compare.

 Importing goods from overseas can be great for the bottom line, but it’s vital that you are making as many savings as possible along the way.
 The GSP scheme is one of those opportunities.